bitcoin-sv/dpp-proxy/README.md

 `make pre-commit` - ensures dependencies are up to date and runs linter and unit tests.

-`make build-image` - builds a local docker image, useful when testing p4 in docker.
+`make build-image` - builds a local docker image, useful when testing dpp-proxy in docker.

-`make run-compose` - runs P4 in compose, a reference PayD wallet will be added to compose soon NOTE the above command will need ran first.
+`make run-compose` - runs dpp-proxy in compose, a reference PayD wallet will be added to compose soon NOTE the above command will need ran first.

 ### Rebuild on code change